In the past, link building focused on quantity, not quality.

 6. Grow Your Personal Brand

-When it comes to link building that works, recognize that as your personal brand grows, people will naturally link to you.
+When it comes to link building that works, recognize that people will naturally link to you as your personal brand grows.

 What do I mean by that?
 Let’s pause for a moment here.

-Personally, I’ve watched how great and gratifying the power of a natural link can be.
-People have been linking to me without my having to ask.
-Whenever I publish a new blog post, within 24 hours I usually see new links coming from authority blogs.
-To encourage a natural link is ideal.
+I’ve watched how powerful a natural link can be.
+Whenever I publish a new blog post, within 24 hours, I usually see new links from authority blogs.

 I’ve been marketing online for over a decade.
-And, throughout this time, one of the most effective strategies I used to grow my personal brand was consistent blogging.
+Throughout this time, one of the most effective strategies I used to grow my personal brand was consistent blogging.
 When you blog consistently, you get more attention.

-If you find that your competitors are ranking higher that you in the search engines, it’s possible that they’re on the right track.
+If your competitors are ranking higher than you in the search engines, they may be on the right track.
 You can be there, too.

 There’s nothing as powerful as spying on your competitors to know where their links are coming from.

-The process of spying on your competitors, in order to determine what keywords they’re ranking for, where their best links are coming from and what they’re currently doing that helps them succeed, is called “competitive analysis.”
+Spying on your competitors helps you see what keywords they’re ranking for, where their best links are coming from, and what they’re currently doing that helps them succeed is called “competitive analysis.”

 So how do you check your competitor’s backlinks?